D3Engineering/edge-ai-ros-inventory-demo/README.md

 ## Advanced configuration

-Below is not necessary to get the demo online, but if you want to change how the demo works at all, this section may help you.
+Below is configuration that is not necessary to get the demo online, but if you want to change how the demo works at all, this section may help you.

 ### Changing demo objectives

 The demo works by having "objectives" that it accomplishes at particular waypoints.
 By default, it will read the objectives.json file and the points.json file, then figure out at what points the objectives need to happen.
 Below is an example of the configuration file:

 ```
 {